theNewFlesh/pyopenvdb/README.md

 # docker_pyopenvdb
 OpenVDB for python 3.8
-Creates a docker container, which is used to build and package pyopenvdb.
+Creates a docker container, which is used to build and package pyopenvdb. pyopenvdb.dockerfile is for development. prod_pyopenvdb.dockerfile is for testing installation of pyopenvdb pip package.

 # Installation
 ### Currently only for linux systems with x86_64 architecture